 Use a tape measure to measure areas where you plan to put furniture.
 For example, if you want to put a sofa along a particular wall in the front room, measure the length of the wall, so you'll know exactly how long the sofa can be without overlapping over furniture.
 Make sure to measure doorways as well.
 It's best to know ahead of time whether or not a new piece of apartment furniture will even fit through your doorway.

 In order to get it right the first time, you'll want to completely avoid all types of guesswork.
 Keep the measurements with you when you shop.
 Referring back to your measurements will help ensure that you buy apartment furniture that fits perfectly.
 Too-small furniture looks out of place and furniture that is too big will crowd your available space.

-Pick a style.
 Decide what furniture style you prefer.
 If your apartment is small, then simple and clean designs are usually best.
 (Large, bulky overstuffed furniture may look nice but can make a small area feel cramped.)
 Apartment furniture that features multiple functions, such as a storage ottomans or an entertainment center that doubles as bookshelves, is a good choice for small living spaces.
 The bigger your apartment is, the more decorative furniture you can invest in.

-Decide on colors.
 Choose furniture that complements the color of your walls, floors and, of course, your own personal preferences.
 Many kinds of furniture, like ottomans, chairs and sofas, come in a variety of colors.
 White walls and pale carpet gets boring quickly.
 Richly colored upholstery in blues, emerald greens or deep reds can liven up pale rooms.
 Darker rooms usually benefit from light-colored furniture.

 Choose furniture colors that won't clash with your artwork.
 If you own paintings that are alive with color, don't hang them on the wall directly above a sofa that has a busy color pattern.